FeroXx07/Game-Installer-Creation/docs/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/FeroXx07/Game-Installer-Creation/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

 ## What is Installation?
 Let’s start with the basics, Installation of a computer program is **the act of making the program ready for execution**.
 Installation refers to the configuration of a software or hardware with a view to making it usable with the computer.
 A soft or digital copy of the piece of software (program) is needed to install it.